640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 This test measures the amount of two substances, lecithin and sphingomyelin, that are found in the amniotic fluid during pregnancy.
-The two substances are surfactants, chemicals made by the lungs that allow them to work properly.
-Without surfactants, the small air sacs in your lungs, called alveoli, would collapse, preventing oxygen from entering the bloodstream.
+The two substances are surfactants.
+These are chemicals made by the lungs that let them to work properly.
+Without surfactants, the small air sacs in your lungs (alveoli) would collapse, preventing oxygen from entering the bloodstream.

-In the last three months of pregnancy, your fetus' lung surfactants can freely pass into the amniotic fluid.
-Once the surfactant becomes part of the amniotic fluid, your doctor can measure it.
+In the last 3 months of pregnancy, your baby's lung surfactants can freely pass into the amniotic fluid.
+Once the surfactant becomes part of the amniotic fluid, your healthcare provider can measure it.

-You might have this test if you're pregnant and expected to deliver before 39 weeks or your doctor doesn't know exactly how many weeks pregnant you are.
-Your doctor probably won't order this test if your baby may be born at less than 32 weeks, because at that point, his or her lungs will be immature regardless of test results.
+You might have this test if you're pregnant and expected to deliver before 39 weeks or your healthcare provider doesn't know exactly how many weeks pregnant you are.
+Your provider probably won't order this test if your baby may be born at less than 32 week.
+At that point, his or her lungs will be immature regardless of test results.

 In a developing fetus, the lungs are the critical factor in finding out whether a baby is ready for life outside the womb.
-Many doctors use lab tests to predict how mature the baby's lungs are before delivery.
+Many healthcare providers use lab tests to predict how mature the baby's lungs are before delivery.